Institutional Research, Planning, and Assessment

 The College's Strategic Planning process and reporting is overseen by this department.
 Strategic Planning is performed by a representative committee of College faculty, staff, students, and administrators and creates the process for collecting results and benchmarks that address the College's mission and the Department of Higher Education's Vision Project goals.
 The 2016-2020 Strategic Plan can be found on the Strategic Planning Blog.

 The office provides leadership in the area of college-wide assessment.
 The Educational Effectiveness Committee advises the President, through the Vice President of Institutional Research, Planning, and Assessment, on the implementation of a college-wide program to assess the College’s effectiveness and assist all academic administrators, faculty, and staff in meeting learning outcomes.

 Assessment is conducted at various levels within the College, allowing us to evaluate the quality of the College’s educational programs and administrative functions.
 Assessment results are used to continually improve what we do.
 The collection of direct and indirect evidence of student learning is a major goal of current assessment activities.

 Academic Program Reviews

-In Institutional Research, we provide data and support for academic program reviews.
+The Office provides data and support for academic program reviews conducted by various programs at BCC.
 The College has developed a timeline for 5-year reviews.
+The timeline and other supporting materials are available below.

 Administrative Area Reviews

-The College has developed a timeline for administrative area reviews as well.
+The College has developed a timeline for administrative area reviews.
 Using the standards developed by the Council for the Advancement of Standards in Higher Education (CAS), several functional areas are included in a 5-year review process.
+The timeline and other supporting materials are available below.